Choctaw: History

-The Choctaw coalesced as a people in the 16th century and had developed at least three distinct political and geographical divisions prior to European contact: the western Okla Falaya ("Long People"), the eastern Okla Tannap ("People on the Other Side"), and the southern Okla Hannali ("Six Towns People").
-Eventually, these different groups would create distinct, independent alliances with nearby European powers.
+The Choctaw coalesced as a distinct people during the 16th century and had developed at least three major political and geographic divisions prior to European contact: the western Okla Falaya ("Long People"), the eastern Okla Tannap ("People on the Other Side"), and the southern Okla Hannali ("Six Towns People").
+Over time, these divisions formed separate alliances with neighboring European powers.

-The Choctaw were first noted by Europeans in French written records of the 17th century.
-Early Spanish explorers of the mid-16th century in the Southeast encountered ancestral Mississippian culture villages and chiefs.
-Eventually, the Spanish, French, and English would all, through their various explorers, governments, and peoples, discover the Choctaw as a complex society with firmly established tribal governments, alliances, religious practice, and culture.
+The Choctaw were first documented by Europeans in French written records of the 17th century.
+Earlier encounters occurred in the mid-16th century, when Spanish explorers in the Southeast encountered ancestral Mississippian culture villages and leaders.
+By the colonial period, Spanish, French, and English explorers, governments, and settlers recognized the Choctaw as a complex society with established political institutions, alliances, religious practices, and cultural traditions.